Why Do We Dream?

 Step 2 in Interpreting Dreams

-You have now learned in Step 1 that tuning into the feeling of you dream is essential to begin understanding the process of your dreams.
 The second step in understanding the meaning of your dreams is to begin dialogue with them.
 So, you want to ask yourself, “How does this dream apply in my awaken life?”
 Trust, intend and expect that the knowing of the dream is being revealed to you and will arrive when you are ready.
 You want to be patient with the unraveling of the message.
 It may require that you revisit you dream journal a time or two or even two or three months later.
 Trust however that the timing of the delivery is divinely meant and over time the meaning will come.

 Step 3 in Interpreting Dreams

 If you find that your dream is most relevant to your past then you want to take some time to ask yourself why it is that you continue to hold onto it?
-Understand that your desire to ‘hold onto something’ becomes you.
+Understand that your desire to hold onto something ultimately becomes you.
 By this, I mean that you become what you don’t let go of.
 This is why holding grudges and not be able to forgive is so damaging and hurts only one person, you.
 So, as you embark upon Step 3 and tune into the past, present or future remind yourself to eliminate what no longer serves you in your life.
 Be willing to set it free and in so doing, you set your own self free.
 Your dream may also be letting you know that there is an issue ongoing now in your life or bringing messages upcoming in your future.
 So be sure to consider in which place in time your dream is most deeply rooted.